 - Tips for Designing and Using Rubrics - This article describes six tips for creating rubrics that are user-friendly and meaningful for students.

 Incorporating rubrics into your Canvas course can save you significant amounts of time.
 Students have access to the rubric when they look at an assignment and that same rubric also displays in Speedgrader.
 For help incorporating rubrics in your Canvas course, see these helpful Canvas Guides:

-- How do I create a rubric in my course?
+- How do I add a rubric in a course?